CheongLoic/DevOps-Project/README.md

 - Retrieve the user’s metrics and display it in a graph
 - Only access the user’s metrics, not the other ones

+## Problems encounters
+- When I finally succeed to make Travis work on my branch 'master' or 'loic', half of the time it failed.
+I didn't know why it happened while everything seems correct for me

 ## Users' credentials:
 - username : loic ; password : 123456

 NB:
 - Don't hesitate to play with the UI (User Interface).
 Enter a wrong username or password to display an error message in the front.
-- Moreover don't forget to use `npm run populate`, otherwise these ceredentials won't work.
+- Moreover don't forget to use `npm run populate` (only in order to run like in the NodeJS project), otherwise these ceredentials won't work.

 ## List of routes